MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/ddpm_simple_algo_dropped_mse_weights.png" style="width:100%;" />
 </div>

 The simplified algorithm drops the `wt` from the loss that is used.
-The paper points out that later `t` is harder, so dropping these weights will help the model focus on the harder timesteps.
+The paper points out that later `t` are harder, so dropping these weights will help the model focus on the harder timesteps.
 The plot of the `wt` supports this, the `wt` clearly spike up for the early timesteps, however  given the t-loss curve, I'm wondering if I'd like to keep the `wt`!
 Those big weights near `t=1` might help the model train faster!
-However focusing on the loss too much can be a mistake - the highest quality images are not neccessarily generated by the model acheiving the lowest loss.
+However focusing on the loss too much can be a mistake - the highest quality images are not necessarily generated by the model achieving the lowest loss.

 ## View Denoising Diffusion as a Multi-task Problem?

-One the one hand, removing noise at `t=1000` must be very similar to `t=999`, one model for both 'tasks' makes sense, but maybe removing noise at `t=1` is very different?
+On the one hand, removing noise at `t=1000` must be very similar to `t=999`, one model for both 'tasks' makes sense, but maybe removing noise at `t=1` is very different?

 It would be interesting to see what kind of loss we could get for a model trained only for the `t=1` data.